QXlab/QXlab.github.io/_pages/about.md

 ***Working Experience***

+* Associate professor with tenure, Department of Statistics, Shanghai Jiao Tong University, 2024-now
-* Associate professor, Department of Statistics, Univeristy of Georgia, 2023-
+* Associate professor with tenure, Department of Statistics, Univeristy of Georgia, 2023-2024
 * Assistant professor, Department of Statistics, Univeristy of Georgia, 2017-2023

 ***Education***

 * Ph.D. in Statistics, University of California Los Angeles (UCLA) 2012-2017
-* Bachelor of Economics, Central University of Finance and Economics (中央财经大学), 2008-2012
+* Bachelor of Economics, Central University of Finance and Economics, 2008-2012

 ***Contact***

-* Email: qian.xiao(at)uga.edu
+* Email: xiaoqian1990v(at)gmail.com; sjtu0041527(at)sjtu.edu.cn
-* Office: Brooks Hall 454
-* Office Phone: 706-542-7338

 ***Current Students***
-* Xiaotian Zhang (Phd student)
+* Xiaotian Zhang (Phd student at UGA)
-* Qiang Zhao (visiting Phd student)
+* Qiang Zhao (visiting Phd student at UGA)
-* Chunwei Zheng (visiting Phd student)
+* Chunwei Zheng (visiting Phd student at UGA)

 ***Service***
 * Served as an associate editor for Journal of the Indian Society for Probability and Statistics (ESCI).